romanskie/ascii-womb/README.md

 ## Overview

-This is a tool entirely written in Clojure to convert your images (png, jpgs etc) into an ascii art.
-The current stat is still WIP.
+This is a tool entirely written in Clojure to convert your images (PNG, JPG etc.) into an ASCII art.
+The current state is still WIP.

 ## Usage